 Here at iFixit, we’re putting a lot of work and thought into tearing down and assessing devices to find out just how easy they are for you – the owner – to repair.
 The result is a simple number: the repairability score.
 But how we get that number is far from simple.
 We take a hard look at devices so you can choose one you can fix.

 Apple’s Repair Efforts Aren’t Enough

 The Right to Repair fight isn’t over just because Apple supports a bill.
 They’re still employing practices to prevent repairs outside of their ecosystem.
-But you don’t need their permission to fix the iPhone you already have – and save money and the planet in the process.
+But you don’t need their permission.
+Fix the iPhone you already have – and save money and the planet in the process.

 iPhone 15 Teardown Reveals Software Lockdown

 The iPhone 15 models continue iterating on the positives and negatives of the previous generation.
 While the internal design prioritizes common repairs and USB-C is a welcome change, the continued and increasing parts pairing forces a low score.

 We’ve adjusted our iPhone 14 score.
 Here’s why.

 As we tore down the iPhone 14, we were positively surprised by the internal design changes.
 So much so that we considered it the most repairable iPhone in years.
 But while the hardware improved, software locks got worse.
 And Apple isn’t backing down.
 It’s time to reflect that in the score.